 Below is a checklist of things you should know and do before you leave home:

-- Put EAF’s phone number into your phone before you start your holiday – this should ensure you can contact them at any time, even if you don’t have your travel insurance paper work handy.
+- Put the assistance team’s phone number into your phone before you start your holiday – this should ensure you can contact them at any time, even if you don’t have your travel insurance paper work handy.
 We would also suggest that you store your policy number in your phone too.

 - Make sure that your phone has plenty of credit and charge throughout your holiday.